scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, had a breakfast sandwich again for breakfast, and then had more soylent for dinner.

+### Day 374

+Soylent for lunch and for dinner.
+Had soylent and a sandwich for breakfast after visiting the gym.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/